openedx/edx-documentation/en_us/shared/students/sfd_discussions/keep_up.rst

 Sort by Votes
 ==================

-You can also sort the list of posts by number of votes.
-To do this, select the sorting list in the upper-right corner of the list of posts, and then select **by most votes**.
+You can also sort the posts in by the number of votes received.
+To do this, select the sorting list in the discussion navigation pane, and then select **by most votes**.

 If you sort by most votes, the number of votes that the post has received appears in place of the callouts.
 For more information, see :ref:`Vote for